NelsonGomesNeto/ProgramC/Algorithms and Data Structures/README.md

-# Flow and Matching :heart:
+# Flow and Matching :star:
-## Max Flow, Maximum Matching :heart:
+## Max Flow, Maximum Matching :star:
 * #### Dinic's algorithm is enough for every problem I've tested.
 NEVER change the algorithm, there's always a way to model in a way that it will magically work :smiley:
 * #### Problems
   * [Fast Flow](https://www.spoj.com/problems/FASTFLOW/) (Heavy optimization needed)